Karen Radner

-Karen Radner (11 May 1972) is an Austrian Assyriologist, the Alexander von Humboldt Professor of Ancient History at the University of Munich.
+Karen Radner (11 May 1972) is an Austrian Assyriologist, the Alexander von Humboldt Professor of Ancient History at LMU Munich.

 Early life and education

 Karen Radner started her studies at the University of Vienna in 1990 in Ancient Near Eastern Languages and Archaeology.
 She graduated in 1994 with an MA (summa cum laude) and 1997 with a PhD (summa cum laude).
 Her doctoral work was titled Die neuassyrischen Privatrechtsurkunden als Quelle für Mensch und Umwelt ("The Neo-Assyrian Private Legal Documents as Source for Mankind and Environment").
 This study was published in 1997 as part of the State Archives of Assyria Studies Series (Vol. 6) based at the University of Helsinki.

 Following her doctoral studies, Radner spent two years in the University of Helsinki as a junior research fellow (1997-1999) and one year at the University of Tübingen as a research fellow (1999).
-In 1999, Radner moved to the University of Munich as a research assistant and started her Habilitation, which was completed in 2004 and is entitled "Die Macht des Namens.
+In 1999, Radner moved to LMU Munich as a research assistant and started her Habilitation, which was completed in 2004 and is entitled "Die Macht des Namens.
 Altorientalische Strategien zur Selbsterhaltung" ("The Power of a Name: Ancient Near Eastern Strategies for Self-Preservation").
 This was published in 2005.
-From 2005-2015, Radner worked at University College London as a lecturer, reader, and then professor in Ancient Near Eastern History.
+From 2005 to 2015, Radner worked at University College London as a lecturer, reader, and then professor in Ancient Near Eastern History.
 During this time, she was also a guest professor at the University of Verona, the University of Innsbruck, UCL Qatar, Doha, and Koç University, Istanbul.

 Humboldt Professorship

 In 2015, Radner won an Alexander von Humboldt Foundation Award in Classical and Ancient Studies.
-As part of this award, she received a professorship at the University of Munich, where she is the Alexander von Humboldt-Professur für die Alte Geschichte des Nahen und Mittleren Ostens (Alexander von Humboldt Professor for the Ancient History of the Near and Middle East) as part of the Faculty of History and the Arts, Department of History: Ancient History program.
-She is also a member of the Center for Advanced Studies at the University of Munich.
+As part of this award, she received a professorship at LMU Munich, where she is the Alexander von Humboldt-Professur für die Alte Geschichte des Nahen und Mittleren Ostens (Alexander von Humboldt Professor for the Ancient History of the Near and Middle East) as part of the Faculty of History and the Arts, Department of History: Ancient History program.
+She is also a member of the Center for Advanced Studies at LMU Munich.

 Project leadership

-Radner has led several projects, including ("'Assyrian empire builders:' Governors, Diplomats and Soldiers in the Service of Sargon II and Tiglath-pileser III, Kings of Assyria" and "Knowledge and Power in the Neo-Assyrian Empire".
+Radner has led several projects, including "'Assyrian empire builders:' Governors, Diplomats and Soldiers in the Service of Sargon II and Tiglath-pileser III, Kings of Assyria" and "Knowledge and Power in the Neo-Assyrian Empire".